jcaillon/valet/tests.d/1106-self-update/results.approved.md

   -e, --only-extensions
       Set to true to only update the installed extensions under the valet user directory (~/.valet.d).
       This option can be set by exporting the variable VALET_ONLY_EXTENSIONS='true'.
+  -b, --use-branch
+      Set to true to download Valet from a branch tarball instead of a release.
+      In that case, the version is the branch name.
+      Only works for new installations, not for updates.
+      This option can be set by exporting the variable VALET_USE_BRANCH='true'.
   -h, --help
       Display the help for this command.